Chapter 4 Computing Resources

 Here we can see that this computer has an Intel(R) Core(TM) i7-4790K CPU @ 4.00 GHz 4.00 GHz chip and 16 Gigabytes of RAM.
 If we look up this chip we can see that it has 4 cores and 8 threads (due to hyper-threading) allowing for 8 tasks at a time.

 Here we can see that this computer has 466 GB + 465 GB = 932 GB across the two drives.
-The C drive is typically for the operating system, and the D drive is typically where you would install application programs and save files.
-There are 1000 GB in a TB, thus, this computer has about the same storage as the Mac that we just looked at.
+The C: drive is typically for the operating system, and the D: drive is typically where you would install application programs and save files.
+There are 1000 GB in a TB; therefore, we can see that this computer has about the same storage as the Mac that we just looked at.

 4.3 File Sizes